soraiareis/oca-java-8/src/main/java/_3_chapter/readme.md

   args[0] = new int[5];
   args[1] = new int[3];
   ```

 ## Understanding an ArrayList

 - An `array` you have to choose the size of it and you are stuck with that choice.
 - An `ArrayList` let you size at runtime as needed.
 - `ArrayList` is just like an `array`, an ordered list that can contains duplicates.
+- None of them are `immutable` (values can be changed, only size of `arrays` cannot be changed).

 ### Creating an ArrayList
 - Possible ways to initiate an ArrayList:
   ```
   ArrayList list1 = new ArrayList();      // Creates an ArrayList with space for default number of
                                           // elements, but not fill it.
   ArrayList list2 = new ArrayList(10);    // Creates an ArrayList with a specific number of slots,
                                           // but also not fill it.
   ArrayList list3 = new ArrayList(list2); // Creates a copy of list2.
 It copies both size and values.

   ArrayList<String> list4 = new ArrayList<String>();  // Creates an ArrayList with specific type.
   ArrayList<String> list5 = new ArrayList<>();        // We can omit the type on the right side.
   ```